 - Then ‘Right-click‘ on the task sequence and select ‘Debug‘

-- Select the collection for debug deployment and click ‘Next‘.
+Select the collection for debugging deployment and click ‘Next‘.

 Note!- The task sequence debug deployment option only displays 10 or fewer members of device collections.

-- According to my testing you cannot use debug for required deployment.
+According to my testing, you cannot use debug for the required deployment.
 The option was gyred out.

 - Step: You can run the next step of the task sequence from the current position.